-Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+\boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)

 The facility does not employ medical and mental health staff.
-The medical and mental health services are available to the resident through the community resources at the Children's Hospital at Providence.
+The medical and mental health services are available to the resident through the community resources at the Norton Sound Regional Hospital.
 The agency's policy 5.1.2-A and the facility's policy 2019-6 state, "Each Facility shall offer medical and mental health evaluations (and treatment where appropriate) to all victims of sexual abuse that occurs in any prison, jail, lockup, or juvenile facility.
 The evaluation and treatment should include follow-up services, treatment plans, and (when necessary) referrals for continued care following a transfer or release.
 These services shall be provided in a manner that is consistent with the level of care the individual would receive in the community and include pregnancy tests and all lawful pregnancy-related medical services where applicable.
 Victims shall also be offered tests for sexually transmitted infections as medically appropriate.
 All services shall be provided without financial cost to the victim.
 All refusals for medical and mental health services shall be documented."
-The facility does not house female residents.